nchristiny/nchristiny.github.io/_posts/2016-07-19-google-page-insights.md

 This issue was given an ominous "Should fix" designation in red.
 I was supremely humbled and after quickly stepping through the five stages of grief, I took a look at the improvement suggestions.

-As I suspected it turned out the blocking JavaScript is my [totally cool and awesome comment system](/blog/never-read-the-comments), which, as is JavaScript's wont, loads up asynchronously.
+As I suspected, it turned out the blocking JavaScript is my [totally cool and awesome comment system](/blog/never-read-the-comments), which, as is JavaScript's wont, loads up asynchronously.
 This has a noticeable effect only when there are a large number of comments to load from Firebase, which completely makes sense.

 While I ponder how to reconcile this issue and perhaps make a change in the future, I am satisfied that it is not a tremendous deal-breaker.
 My pages load on mobile and desktop just fine and dandy.
 However, I found it really great to know that this marvelous tool exists.
 Thanks Google!